 What about overhead lighting and lamp light?
 Incandescent and halogen lights enhance reds and yellows and mute blues and greens.
 Fluorescent lights enhance blues and greens and mute reds and yellows.
 To further complicate things, wall color lit from above is going to look a bit different than wall color lit from floor and table lamps.

 Some colors are more metameristic than others.
 Grays, taupes, gray-blue, gray-greens, lavenders, and mauves are particularly affected by lighting conditions.
-That’s one of the reasons I like those colors so much – they are chameleon colors, which make them more interesting.
-You are less likely to tire of them quickly, as long as you have the right undertones.
+These can be chameleon colors, which make them more interesting.
+You are less likely to tire of them quickly, as long as you choose the right ones with the right undertones.